pixijs/pixijs.com/docs/guides/basics/scene-graph.md

 (A helpful tool for exploring your project is the [Pixi.js devtools plugin](https://chrome.google.com/webstore/detail/pixijs-devtools/aamddddknhcagpehecnhphigffljadon) for Chrome, which allows you to view and manipulate the scene graph in real time as it's running!)

+## RenderGroups

+As you delve deeper into PixiJS, especially with version 8, you'll encounter a powerful feature known as Render Groups.
+Think of Render Groups as specialized containers within your scene graph that act like mini scene graphs themselves.
+Here's what you need to know to effectively use Render Groups in your projects.
+For more info check out the [RenderGroups overview](../advanced/render-groups)

 ## Parents and Children

 When a parent moves, its children move as well.
 When a parent is rotated, its children are rotated too.
 Hide a parent, and the children will also be hidden.
 If you have a game object that's made up of multiple sprites, you can collect them under a container to treat them as a single object in the world, moving and rotating as one.